gritzko/ron/README.md

 These are the key features of RON:

-* RON's atomic unit is an immutable *op*.
+* RON's basic unit is an immutable *op*.
 Every change to the data is an *event*; every event produces an op.
 An op may flow from a replica to a replica, from a database to a database, while fully intact and maintaining its original identity.
 * Each RON op is context-independent.
-Nothing is implied by the context, everything is specified explicitly and unambiguously.
+Nothing is implied by the context, everything is specified explicitly and unambiguously in the op itself.
 An op has four globally unique UUIDs for its data type, object, event and location.
 * An object can be referenced by its UUID (e.g. `> 1TUAQ+gritzko`), thus RON can express object graph structures beyond simple nesting.
 Overall, RON relates pieces of data by their UUIDs.
 Thanks to that, RON data can be cached